YanisBenekaa/panterest/readme.md

 symfony console doctrine:migrations:migrate
 ```

-You can check if Webpack build correctly the CSS and JS file with :
+You have to build the Webpack configuration with :

 ```Terminal
 npm run build